airr-community/common-repo-wg/recommendations.md

    repositories/registries, for example, the system used by the OBO Foundry to coordinate ontology term identifiers across orthogonal ontologies.

-**Recommendation 9: A compliant repository should adhere to the Digital Object Compliance Principles**, under development as part of the NIH DataCommons Initiative (PMC4792175).
+**Recommendation 9: An AIRR Data Commons compliant repository should adhere to the Digital Object Compliance Principles**, under development as part of the NIH DataCommons Initiative (PMC4792175).
 The principles are designed to ensure that digital objects are Findable, Accessible,